IMPORTANT NOTICE – Please Read

 In January, 1993 a contractor who was digging a utility trench unearthed World War I munitions in the Spring Valley area of the District of Columbia.
 During further investigations, munitions were discovered in pits located on the Korean Ambassador property, adjacent to American University and additional pits were also found on the adjacent residential property.
 The pit excavation and other work at the Korean property has been completed.
 An additional pit on was found and excavated on an adjacent residence.

 Arsenic-contaminated soil has been removed from the Child Development Center play area on American University.
 Soil removal actions have been completed on several American University Lots and at approximately 90 residential properties.
-Approximately 5 residential properties still require soil removal.
-All soil removal at residential properties should be complete in 2010.
-Soil remediation at Federal and District owned property is scheduled for 2010/2011.
+All soil removals (with a single exception where the property owner has not granted access) have been completed.

 The site-wide soil cleanup standard for arsenic has been finalized at 20 ppm by EPA, the Army Corps of Engineers and the DC Health Department.
 The Mayor's Science Advisory Panel has approved this standard.
 The arsenic contamination is the result of chemical warfare research carried out at the American University Experimental Station during WWI.

 A Remedial Investigation and Feasibility Study are being prepared for a property on Glenbrook Road.
 Munitions and chemical agent have been recovered from the property.
 A Proposed Plan for remedial action at this property was issued in 2011.
-USACE is planning ot issue a Decision Document which selects removal of the structure and excavation of soil to address remaining contamination at the property.
+The remedial action is underway and expected to be complete in late 2014.
+Small quantities of chemical agent have been found in excavated soil and closed glass containers.
+Numerous munitions have been found but none contain chemical agent or explosives.

 Threats and ContaminantsThe primary threats at the site are buried munitions and elevated arsenic in site soils and threats posed by buried munitions, residual from open air agent testing, and lab waste.